Skip to content

 School Policy

-Our school has a clear Online Safety Policy to protect pupils and staff.
-They can be made available to you upon request to the school office.
+Our school has a clear Online Safety Policy to protect pupils and staff as well as an Acceptable Use Policy for how to safely use ICT devices within school.
+These can be made available to you upon request to the school office.

 These policies outline how we manage technology use in school, including mobile phone guidelines and safe internet practices.